-The new customer gains
+The new customer (referred friend) gains

 However, if you reward only the new customer for signing up, the existing customer probably won’t be as motivated to make referrals, as they’ll wonder why there’s nothing in it for them.

-Double-sided referral rewards (AKA two-sided rewards)
+Double-sided referral rewards

 In double-sided programs, it’s win-win-win.
 Both customers have something to gain – the current customer and the new lead – and you earn a new sale.
 All-around, these types of programs see the most success, bring in the most dollars, and gain the most new business.
-Current customers refer more people, and more leads sign up with something to gain.
+Current customers refer more people, and more leads sign up.

 No referral rewards

 One benefit of this method is that it ensures that referrals are genuine.
 Without a reward, people who are inclined to share do so willingly, expressing that they have true positive feelings about the brand.

 No-reward referral programs are best for companies that don’t have a budget to offer incentives.
 They can also be used to establish a rapport with new audiences.
-Luxury brands might be less likely to offer rewards, too, as this may seem off-brand for their market.
+Luxury brands might be less likely to offer rewards, too, as incentives may seem off-brand for their market.